 Do Not Partake In Elephant Trekking in Koh Phangan

-By partaking in Elephant Trekking on Koh Phangan or any other South East Asian country you are assisting in promoting and funding these kinds of horrific practices.
-If a tour guide offers you anything other than spending time with elephants, then don’t do it.
+By partaking in Elephant Trekking on Koh Phangan, or any other South East Asian country, you are assisting in promoting and funding these kinds of horrific practices.
+If a tour guide offers you anything other than spending quality time with elephants, then turn the other way.

-If an elephant ‘sanctuary’ is promoting any kind of riding, circuses or shows, you can be sure the elephants have been a victim of this type of abuse.
+When an elephant ‘sanctuary’ is promoting any form of riding or circus shows, you can be confident that the elephants have been a victim of this type of abuse.
 If you’re still uncertain, always make sure to do your research beforehand by reading reviews on websites such as TripAdvisor.

 Still want to see Elephants in Thailand?

-If you’re still looking for a place to see elephants in Thailand, then I would recommend visiting Elephant Nature Park in Chiang Mai.
-Located in the North of Thailand, Elephant Nature Park is a natural home and sanctuary for elephants and other rescue animals.
+If you’re still looking for a place to see elephants in Thailand, then we would recommend visiting Elephant Nature Park in Chiang Mai.
+Located in the North of Thailand, Elephant Nature Park is a natural home and sanctuary for Elephants and other rescue animals.

-Here you will be able to observe their freedom and happiness; with no riding, they can now walk, play, swim, eat, and bathe all at their own pace.
+At the Elephant Nature Park, you will be able to observe Elephants enjoying their freedom and happiness; with no riding: they can now walk, play, swim, eat, and bathe all at their own pace.